Signs of burnout at work and how to deal with it

 - Strong policies to prevent chronic stress, with regular assessments to support

-- Hold check-ins with employees to discuss workload
+- Holding check-ins with employees to discuss workload and wellbeing

 - Avoiding unreasonable deadlines